 When it comes to actually imposing discipline on nursing providers, the BRN can:

-- reprimand a nurse,
+- reprimand you,

-- place the nurse on probation, or
+- place you on probation, or

 Example: Marni is an R.N. who works at a hospital in Central California.
 Her supervisor notices that she is signing out controlled substances like Demerol and Morphine without a physician order.
 No patients seem to get the drugs.